whosnorman/mattohagan.github.io/README.md

 mattohagan.github.io
 ====================

-personal site
+personal portfolio and resume site

-## to add
+### to add
 - resume
 - portfolio page
+  - projects and hacks

-## to fix
+### to fix
+- conent sliding
-- conent sliding buggy when you don't wait for transition to finish
+  - buggy when you don't wait for transition to finish
 - scaling/sizing
+  - working layout for all screen sizes